phaserjs/phaser/README.md

 physics body, etc.

 Transparent videos are also possible via the WebM file format.
-Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it willl render in-game with full transparency.
+Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it will render in-game with full transparency.

 You can also save a video to the Texture Manager, allowing other Game Objects to use it as their texture,